rabidaudio/synthesizer/utils/README.md

 ## Design

-All of these uses are realized with only two opamps and an analog switch (1/4 of a [CD4066](../reference/datasheets/cd4066.pdf)).
 A summing inverting amplifier with a variable feedback resistor handles the adder, inverter, and scalar.
-The second gang on the pot adjusts the reference voltage when no input signal is provided, implementing the source.
-The CD4066 handles the gate, and a final inverting opamp reverses the first inversion, providing the non-inverted output.

-The CD4066 has a max supply of 20V, which is less than the +/- 12V power supply.
-We use an LM317/LM337 linear regulator pair to create a +/- 10V power supply.
-We also power the opamps from this supply, to avoid supplying any signals above this limit.
+A connection on either A or B toggles an analog switch selecting between a constant voltage source and the summing output.
+Another analog switch controlled by the gate allows that signal to be toggled before it is buffered in both an inverted and re-inverted back to positive outputs.